mxro/maxrohde-web/content/import/wordpress/codeofjoy/output-folder/2010/2010-07-18-paper-innovation-spirals-in-cross-cultural-collaboration-a-case-of-software-localization-in-africa/index.md

 ---
-title: "Paper: Innovation Spirals in Cross-Cultural Collaboration: A Case of Software Localization in Africa"
+title: 'Paper: Innovation Spirals in Cross-Cultural Collaboration: A Case of Software Localization in Africa'
-date: "2010-07-18"
+date: '2010-07-18'
 categories:
-  - "contemplations"
+  - 'contemplations'
 ---

 See on [citeulike](http://www.citeulike.org/user/mxro/article/7427308)